-- i.
-All development taking place within the Parish will be expected to be supported by appropriate investment in supporting infrastructure both on and off-site. - ii.
-The timing of provision should be carefully considered and for any major development should be clearly set out in an infrastructure delivery/phasing plan. - iii.
-Where the management and maintenance of any community assets is a relevant consideration, developers will be expected to propose appropriate long-term stewardship arrangements, the details of which will be secured through a Section 106 agreement or other suitable mechanism.
+As appropriate to their scale, nature and location, development proposals should be supported by appropriate investment in supporting infrastructure both on and off site.

+Where the management and maintenance of any community assets is a relevant consideration, developers should propose appropriate long-term stewardship arrangements, the details of which will be secured through a Section 106 agreement or other suitable mechanism.